Peach1/Stainless/README.md

 Big Tech profits off keeping you out-of-date.

-Stainless Steel is built to **fight Planned obsolescence**, and provide users with tools that give both experts and laymen informed consent, and the knowledge to repair hardware & software, and do scientific research.
+Stainless Steel is built to **fight Planned obsolescence**, and provide users with tools that give both experts and laymen <u>informed consent,</u> and the knowledge to repair hardware & software, and do scientific research.

 ## A return to smarter science